By using our website, you agree to our use of cookies (Visit our privacy policy).

 Versatility

-Explainer videos are primarily informative, but that doesn’t mean they need to be dry or boring.
+Explainer videos are informative, but that doesn’t mean they need to be boring.

-An effective speaker moves through complicated sections clearly and succinctly while injecting some personality and getting viewers more interested in the topic.
+An effective speaker can move through complicated sections while injecting some personality.

-With that in mind, it isn’t always enough to simply understand the topic well or be able to explain it in a technical or professional sense.
+With that in mind, it isn’t enough to simply understand the topic or be able to explain it in a technical sense.

 Like the video above, the one below walks through the advantages of the service while telling a story.

-The voice actor has to balance narrative momentum with the nuts and bolts of Docusign and how it can make life easier for individual users.
+The voice actor has to balance narrative momentum with the nuts and bolts of Docusign.

 How to Create a Successful Explainer Video